danielabar/elasticsearch-pluralsight/README.md

 }
 ```

-"aggs" is ElasticSearch keyword specifying the aggregation feature.
+"aggs" is Elasticsearch keyword specifying the aggregation feature.

 "NAME" can be any value you specify, for example "all_words".